jsonnet-libs/jsonnet-training-course/lessons/lesson2/lesson.md

 `jsonnetfile.json` has a new entry in the `dependency` key, it refers to the source on Github and defaults to the `master` branch for tracking its `version`.

+When updating libraries, it will follow the `version` tag, for example `jb update github.com/jsonnet-libs/xtd` will pull in the git commit that `master` refers to.

 ---

 %(example2/jsonnetfile.lock.json)s